AgnieszkaAureliaMarczak/ATM/README.md

 ## :pushpin: General Information
 Use this app in Polish, English, German or French to withdraw virtual money or check your account balance.

 *This is a copy of an interactive game created by me [here](https://github.com/AgnieszkaAureliaMarczak/Podstawy/tree/master/src/metody/bankomat).
-I designed it to practice mathematical algorithms and structured programming principles.*
+I designed it to practise mathematical algorithms and structured programming principles.*

 ## :pushpin: Features